amodmulay/staxmpa/code-document.md

     -   `handleThemeChange`: Switches the active radar theme.
     -   `handleRegionConfigChange`: Updates a region's name or color.
     -   `handleScreenshot`: Uses `html2canvas` to capture the radar view as a PNG.
+    -   `handleExport`: Serializes the entire radar state to a JSON file and triggers a download.
+    -   `handleImport`: Reads a JSON file, validates it with a Zod schema, and restores the application state.
+-   **Layout Logic**: Manages the responsive layout, rendering the `Sidebar` for desktop and the `Sheet` for mobile.
 -   **Navigation Guard**: Contains a `useEffect` hook that checks for a `sessionStorage` item.
 If not present, it redirects the user to the landing page (`/`).

 ### `src/components/lexigen/RadarView.tsx`